MBTiles Architecture & Limits

 pg_tileservfor dynamic, on-the-fly generation.

-The decision hinges on read/write ratios, deployment topology, and budget constraints.
+The decision hinges on read/write ratios, deployment topology, and budget.
 For static or infrequently updated datasets, MBTiles remains highly cost-effective.
-For dynamic, globally distributed tile delivery, modern range-request architectures provide superior scalability.
+For dynamic, globally distributed delivery, cloud-native range-request architectures provide superior scalability.

 Summary

-MBTiles Architecture & Limits define a pragmatic boundary between simplicity and scale.
-Its SQLite foundation delivers reliable local caching, straightforward validation, and predictable read performance, but single-writer serialization, page fragmentation, and file size constraints require careful pipeline orchestration.
-By enforcing transaction batching, validating metadata rigorously, and understanding coordinate system transformations, engineering teams can deploy MBTiles confidently in production.
-As tile volumes and distribution requirements grow, evaluating cloud-native alternatives ensures your mapping infrastructure remains responsive, maintainable, and cost-optimized.
+MBTiles provides reliable local caching, straightforward validation, and predictable read performance, but single-writer serialization, page fragmentation, and file size constraints require careful pipeline orchestration.
+By enforcing transaction batching, validating metadata, and understanding the TMS/XYZ coordinate distinction, engineering teams can deploy MBTiles confidently in production.